Third Leg Of HSBC World Rugby Sevens Challenger 2025 – Krakow

 With one job done for the qualified teams, now only the top four men’s and women’s teams with the most cumulative points gained across the three Challenger rounds will qualify for the HSBC SVNS Play Off in Los Angeles from 3-4 May 2025.

 The teams will then need to face the bottom four ranked teams from HSBC SVNS 2025 in a promotion and relegation tournament with four places up for grabs for the next SVNS season.
+Those teams are; Brazil, China, Ireland and Spain.

 With Uganda women being withdrawn by their union citing financial issues and the time to process the visas, a World Rugby spokesperson told Rugby Asia 247, “World rugby has regrettably received the withdrawal of the Uganda women’s sevens team from the third round of the World Rugby HSBC Sevens Challenger in Krakow, Poland on 11-12 April.
 In accordance with the Terms of Participation the next highest ranked team, Belgium, will now participate in the event.”